Australian Citizens, Australian Permanent Residents or eligible New Zealand citizens may sponsor their parents for permanent migration to Australia.

 As an alternative to applying directly for a permanent contributory parent category visa, applicants can choose to spread the payment of the second VAC by paying a first instalment for a two-year temporary Contributory Parent visa.
 At any time during the two-year period, such visa holders can then apply for the corresponding permanent Contributory Parent visa and pay the balance of the second VAC, just before the permanent visa is granted.

-Please refer to the following Department of Immigration and Citizenship (DIAC) weblink for a summary of the current charges for Parent visa applications.
+Please refer to the Department of Home Affairs weblink for a summary of the current charges for Parent visa applications.

 Processing Priorities and The Parent Visa Centre